Frequently Asked Questions (FAQs)

 Are there any restrictions on geographical location?

-What is the funding budget?
+What is NCF’s funding budget?

-- Our budget for funding environmental justice work in 2024 is $2,900,000, of which approximately $1.5 million is available to support new partners.
+- Our budget for funding environmental justice work in 2025 is approximately $3,400,000, of which approximately $500,000 is potentially available to support new partners in 2025.

 What is the typical size of a funding award?

 Most of our grants range from about $50,000 – $250,000.
-We anticipate the typical PRI will range from $200,000 to $500,000.
+We anticipate most PRIs will range from $250,000 to $750,000, typically to be repaid within three to seven years.

 What type of grants do you offer?